Digital Eye Fatigue

-All of this contributes to significantly affect your overall well-being throughout the day, and the addressing of which has been shown to significantly increase productivity.
+As you can see, there are many little nuances and things to consider when it comes to tired eyes from screen use, all of which contributes to significantly affect your overall well-being throughout the day, and the addressing of which has been shown to significantly increase productivity.

 * your eyes may not be the only cause for these symptoms – our optometrist can certainly advise you on whether your eyes are the likely cause, but it’s generally a good idea to have your health checked by your doctor if you haven’t already done so.